dcnieho/glassesValidator/README.md

 A data quality tool for eye tracking glasses.
 Behavior Research Methods. doi: 10.3758/s13428-023-02105-5](https://doi.org/10.3758/s13428-023-02105-5)

 # How to acquire
-GlassesValidator is available from `https://github.com/dcnieho/glassesValidator`, and supports Windows, MacOS and Linux.
-Right now only Python 3.10 is supported.
-Support for Python 3.11 is forthcoming once some blocking bugs have been resolved by me and upstream.
+GlassesValidator is available from `https://github.com/dcnieho/glassesValidator`, and supports Python 3.10 and 3.11 on Windows, MacOS and Linux.

 For Windows users who wish to use the glassesValidator GUI, the easiest way to acquire glassesValidator is to [download a standalone executable](https://github.com/dcnieho/glassesValidator/releases/latest).
 The standalone executable is not